-The Mi Sheberakh prayer is one of the central Jewish prayers for those who are facing the challenge of illness.
-The pray includes pleas for both physical and spiritual healing within the community of others facing illness.
-Traditionally, the Mi Sheberakh is said in synagogue when the Torah is read.
-In modern times, the Mi Sheberakh is often said by professional health caregivers, patients, and loved ones at various times during treatment and recovery from illness of all sorts.
+The Mi Shebeirach prayer is one of the central Jewish prayers for those who are facing the challenge of illness.
+The prayer includes pleas for both physical and spiritual healing within the community of others facing illness.
+Traditionally, the Mi Shebeirach is said in synagogue when the Torah is read.
+In modern times, the Mi Shebeirach is often said by professional health caregivers, patients, and loved ones at various times during treatment and recovery from illness of all sorts.

 Avoteinu: Avraham, Yitzhak, v’Yaakov,